 The ECE Department allows students to register only for one term at a time.
 Registration must be completed on-line through the RMC student portal.

-Progress Report forms must be submitted at the beginning of each term in which a student is registered.
+Progress Report forms must be submitted at the beginning of each term in which a student is registered, starting with the beginning of the 2nd semester for MASc students and the beginning of the third semester for PhD students.
 A student will not be allowed to register in a subsequent term until the progress report for the previous term has been received.

-milestones for the previous semester, student comments on progress
+previous semester, student comments on progress relative to those

-relative to those objectives as well as objectives and milestones for
+objectives as well as objectives and milestones for the upcoming

-the upcoming semester and the future.
-Students who are registering for
+semester and the future.
+Students who are registering for the first time

-the first time only need to list objectives for the upcoming semester
+only need to list objectives for the upcoming semester and the future.

-and the future.
-The Progress Report is to be completed by student in
+The Progress Report is to be completed by student in consultation with

 The Progress Report must be submitted electronically, preferably in PDF format.